alyciacan/travel-fox/README.md

 </ol>

 ## Context
-__Me:__ I'm a student in the Front End program at [Turing School of Software and Design](https://frontend.turing.edu/).
+👋 I'm a student in the Front End program at [Turing School of Software and Design](https://frontend.turing.edu/).
 TravelFox is my solo final project for Mod 2, which means I have been a dev for just under 3 months!

 ## Contact